 "Yard, Side" means a space on the same lot with a building, between the side line of the building and the side lot line, and extending from the front yard to the rear yard.
 The "width" of the side yard shall be the minimum distance between the side lot line and the side line of the building.
 See “Side Yard, Interior Lot” and “Side Yard, Corner Lot”.

-“Yurt (Remote Yurt)” means a membrane-covered frame structure that:

-A. is no larger than 710 square feet;

-B. is not used as a permanent residence;

-C. is located in an unincorporated county area that is not zoned for residential, commercial, industrial, or agricultural use;

-D. does not have plumbing or electricity;

-E. is set back at least 300 feet from any river, stream, lake, or other body of water; and

-F. registers with the local health department.